AVAnnotate/documentation/pages/FAQ.md

 # AVAnnotate Frequently Asked Questions

 ## What do I need to use AVAnnotate?
-To use AVAnnotate, you will need: a [GitHub account](https://github.com/){:target="_blank" rel="noopener"}, a direct link to the .mp3 or .mp4 file of your audio or video, or a IIIF manifest for the recording, and spreadsheets containing information about the project’s [Events](https://docs.google.com/spreadsheets/d/1noYKA8DFaHkSLq-MXSPwCccY3YFeyR52/edit?gid=1808582907#gid=1808582907){:target="_blank" rel="noopener"}, [Tags](https://docs.google.com/spreadsheets/d/1LOuw5aiF4v00Ivx3S-ozPcGHzeZf3ovz/edit?gid=1566438220#gid=1566438220){:target="_blank" rel="noopener"}, and [Annotations](https://docs.google.com/spreadsheets/d/12yn6zxviUpNLYESlGfUyWTc83wmFfsOM/edit?gid=92796109#gid=92796109){:target="_blank" rel="noopener"}.
+To use AVAnnotate, you will need:
+- a [GitHub account](https://github.com/){:target="_blank" rel="noopener"}
+- a direct link to the .mp3 or .mp4 file of your audio or video or a IIIF manifest for the recording
+- time-stamped annotations.
+You can add them one-at-a-time or upload spreadsheets containing information about the project’s [Events](https://docs.google.com/spreadsheets/d/1noYKA8DFaHkSLq-MXSPwCccY3YFeyR52/edit?gid=1808582907#gid=1808582907){:target="_blank" rel="noopener"}, [Tags](https://docs.google.com/spreadsheets/d/1LOuw5aiF4v00Ivx3S-ozPcGHzeZf3ovz/edit?gid=1566438220#gid=1566438220){:target="_blank" rel="noopener"}, and [Annotations](https://docs.google.com/spreadsheets/d/12yn6zxviUpNLYESlGfUyWTc83wmFfsOM/edit?gid=92796109#gid=92796109){:target="_blank" rel="noopener"}.

 ## Where can I find audio or video files that provide direct links or IIIF manifests?
-Many libraries, archives, and museums offer IIIF manifests for digitized audio and video recordings.
-The Internet Archive is another great resource for finding direct links to audio and video files.
+Many libraries, archives, and museums offer online AV files that are free and open to the public.
+They may also offer [IIIF manifests for digitized audio and video recordings](https://iiif.io/).
+The (Internet Archive)[https://archive.org/] is another great resource for finding direct links to audio and video files.

 ## How do I get started creating annotations?
+[Getting started](https://avannotate.github.io/documentation/pages/quickstart/) is easy!
+You can create annotations using the AVAnnotate dashboard or you can create your annotations in spreadsheets and upload them through the AVAnnotate dashboard.
 The [spreadsheet templates](https://avannotate.github.io/documentation/pages/templates/) are designed to help you get started.
-Make a copy of each spreadsheet template (one for Events, Tags, and Annotations, respectively) and get ready to start annotating and entering timestamps.
-Time stamps may be “point annotations” (the same in and out time) or time intervals.
+Make a copy of each spreadsheet template (one for [Events](https://docs.google.com/spreadsheets/d/1noYKA8DFaHkSLq-MXSPwCccY3YFeyR52/edit?gid=1808582907#gid=1808582907){:target="_blank" rel="noopener"}, [Tags](https://docs.google.com/spreadsheets/d/1LOuw5aiF4v00Ivx3S-ozPcGHzeZf3ovz/edit?gid=1566438220#gid=1566438220){:target="_blank" rel="noopener"}, and [Annotations](https://docs.google.com/spreadsheets/d/12yn6zxviUpNLYESlGfUyWTc83wmFfsOM/edit?gid=92796109#gid=92796109){:target="_blank" rel="noopener"}., respectively).

 ## Does each cell on my Annotations, Events, and Tags spreadsheet have to be filled in?
 On annotation spreadsheets, start time, end time, and annotation are all required.
-If you’re using column headers, these also need to be filled in, so you cannot leave one header blank and fill in the rest.
+If you are using column headers, these also need to be filled in, so you cannot leave one header blank and fill in the rest.
 Other cells are not required.

 ## I have successfully added my Tags and Events, but cannot “save” my project after uploading my Annotations spreadsheet.
 What should I do?
 This likely means there is an issue with your Annotations spreadsheet (e.g., an empty cell, or a missing start/end time on a given timestamp).
 Double-check that you have correctly filled out every cell corresponding to your annotations, and try importing the spreadsheet again.